An In-depth Investigation of User Response Simulation for Conversational Search: User Response Simulation Task

-We use two publicly available datasets in this work: Qulac \cite{aliannejadi2019asking} and ClariQ \cite{aliannejadi2020convai3}.
-Qulac is built based on faceted queries from TREC Web Track (Clueweb) 09-12 \cite{Clarke2009OverviewOT}.
-It contains rows of query, facet, clarifying question, and answer representing one turn of conversational search, where the clarifying questions and answers are crowd-sourced.
-The dataset can be seen as tree-structured, where each faceted query can have multiple facets and multiple reasonable clarifying questions.
-We use the Qulac training set for finetuning all our systems, the development set for studying the problem, and the test set for evaluation.
+User simulation is still an underexplored research area without many sizable datasets.
+We use two publicly available datasets in this work: Qulac \cite{aliannejadi2019asking}, and ClariQ \cite{aliannejadi2020convai3} for easier comparisons with previous work about user simulation \cite{salle2021studying, sekulic2022evaluating}.
+Qulac dataset is built based on faceted queries from TREC Web Track (Clueweb) 09-12 \cite{Clarke2009OverviewOT}.
+It contains rows of queries, facets, clarifying questions, and answers representing one turn of conversational search, where the clarifying questions and answers are generated by crowd workers.
+The dataset can be seen as tree-structured, where each faceted query has multiple facets and multiple reasonable clarifying questions.
+We use the Qulac training set for finetuning our systems, the development set for studying the problem, and the test set for evaluation.
 ClariQ extends Qulac with additional queries and facets and creates a new test set with topics not included in Clueweb09-12.
-However, because the indexed documents for retrieval experiments are not publicly available along with the dataset, we choose to use the development set of ClariQ for evaluation.
-ClariQ has a small multi-turn set with five hundred conversations.
-Previous user simulation works, such as CoSearcher \cite{salle2021studying} and USi \cite{sekulic2022evaluating}, have used both datasets.